 Todi Castle is located in the town of Todi in the region of Umbria.
 The castle is also known as Capecchio and is located on top of a hill 10 miles from the town of Todi, close to Terni.
 The castle was originally built in the year 1100 AD as a watch tower, and over the centuries it evolved into a full sized castle.

-The Todi Castle was constructed to protect the southern boundary of the territory of Julia Colony.
-The watch tower had originally been named as Torre d'Orlando and was built in a very strategic position so that it could look over the entire area of River Tiber, Arnata River and Via Amerina which linked Lazio to Todi, in short quite a large portion of the Umbria region.
-This function of the tower continued till the Middle Ages.
+Todi Castle was constructed to protect the southern boundary of the territory of Julia Colony.
+The watch tower had originally been named as Torre d'Orlando and was built in a very strategic position so that it could look over the entire area of River Tiber, Arnata River and Via Amerina which linked Lazio to Todi: in short quite a large portion of the Umbria region.
+This function of the tower continued well into the Middle Ages.

 Julia colony was granted to the Pope in the year 1275 and it then became the Diocese of Todi and later the municipality of Todi.
 Several additional towers were built from the 10th to the 13th century and the original tower was incorporated into a fort named Todi Castle.
 There were three towers in the corners and a large bastion wall to protect the wide territory.
 Todi flourished in the 13th century and its population grew quickly as well.

 The municipality wanted total control of the area, so more than 5000 men were dedicated to build a large fortification system which included dozens of towers and fortresses, city walls and fortified historic towns.
 Todi Castle was quite important during the wars between Gibellines and Guelphs in the 13th century.
 The fortress was totally self sufficient and there were no windows at all.
 Several small openings were made in the structure for the positioning of bows and arrows, which can be seen even today.